igorsdub/DFI/ReadMe.md

     * Try making publication quality plots instead of bare matplotlib
 * Create a feature to just take in the Hessian from MD
 * ~~Check to see how many near singular eigenvalues there are.~~
+* Do a check to see if the residue numbers are unique, otherwise renumber them.

 ### Who do I talk to? ###